Your cookie preferences

 Methodology and sources

 An FOI was sent to the Housing Ombudsman asking for a breakdown of complaints about mould/damp and leaks/flood in English local authorities by year for local authority and housing association-run properties.
-Data returned covered Financial Years 2018/19 to 2022/23 for mould damp and 2018/19 to 2021/22 for leaks/floods.
+Data returned covered Financial Years 2018/19 to 2023/24 for mould/damp.

 Data on % of properties with damp/mould was taken from the English Housing Survey.